supermacro/elm-antd/README.md

 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨

-> Elm Ant Design is both not fully implemented and in a exploratory phase.
-The current API is subject to change without notice.
-As a courtesy, semver rules will be followed.
+> Elm Ant Design is not fully implemented and in a exploratory phase.
+The current API is subject to change without notice until it lands at a `v1.0.0` release.
+At which point, semver rules will be properly followed.

 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨